 Burdall's Yard is an exciting new arts centre for the School of Music & Performing Arts in Bath city centre.
 The centre is used as a teaching, rehearsal and performance space and also hosts a number of hugely successful arts events, such as Party in the City (part of the Bath Festival).

-Theatre Production Centre
+Theatre Production Centre at Ashman's Yard

 A new theatre production centre is located between the Newton Park Campus and Bath City Centre at Ashman’s Yard.
 The addition of this new facility lets students on the BA (Hons) Theatre Production course to complete practical work in its specialist workshop spaces.